 Subject to the Regulations, the AMC may invest either directly or indirectly, in the Scheme during Ongoing Offer Period.
-However, the AMC shall not charge any investment management fee on such investment in the Scheme.
+As per the existing SEBI (MF) Regulations and circulars issued thereunderthe AMC shall not charge any investment management fee on such investment in the Scheme.

-As per the amended regulations i.e. sub -regulation 16(A) in Regulation 25 of SEBI (Mutual Funds) Regulations,1996 ('MF Regulations'), the asset management companies ('AMCs') are required to invest such amount in such scheme(s) of the mutual fund, based on the risk associated with the scheme, as may be specified by the Board from time to time.
+As per the amended regulations i.e. sub -regulation 16(A) in Regulation 25 of SEBI (Mutual Funds) Regulations,1996 ('MF Regulations'), the asset management companies ('AMCs') are required to invest such an amount in such scheme(s) of the mutual fund, based on the risk associated with the scheme, as may be specified by the Board from time to time.

-Accordingly, it is decided that based on the risk value assigned to the scheme(s), in terms of Clause 17.4 of Master Circular dated June 27, 2024, the AMC shall invest minimum amount as a percentage of assets under management ('AUM') in their scheme(s) in line with the Clause 6.9 of Master Circular dated June 27, 2024.
+Accordingly, it is decided that based on the risk value assigned to the scheme(s), in terms of Clause 17.4 of SEBI Master Circular dated June 27, 2024, the AMC shall invest minimum amount as a percentage of assets under management (AUM') in their scheme(s) in line with the Clause 6.9 of Master Circular dated June 27, 2024.